BCX18ConnectedLife/big-iot/StartUp-Guide-Provider.md

 - Click on `MyProviders` and select your new Provider instance
 - Click on `+Offering` and give your Offering a name
 - Define a _Region_ (i.e. bounding box) for your data
-  - NOTE: If the data are not assiciated to a geographic area, you can also leave the region empty
+  - NOTE: If the data are not associated with a geographic area, you can also leave the region empty
-- Select a semantic category for the data you want to offer (try to use sub-categories if available)
+- Select a semantic _Category_ for the data you want to offer (try to use also sub-categories if available)
   - NOTE: If none of the semantic categories match, use the category `Miscellaneous`
 - Define the _Input_ and _Output Data_ for your Offering
-  - Input data are those that a Consumer will add to the access requst.
-These are usually used to filter/restrict the output data
+  - Input data are those that a Consumer, who accesses your Offering, will add to the access requst.
+These are usually used to filter/restrict the output data on your Provider end
-  - Output data are those that your Provider will return when a consumer accesse it
+  - Output data are those that your Provider will return when a Consumer accesses the Offering
-  - Click on the button `+` and then select from the drop-down box a semantic data type for the output data
+  - Click on the button `+` and then select from the drop-down box a semantic `Data Type` for the output data
     - NOTE: If none of the recommended types match your needs, you can also propose a new data type; simply enter the name of the new proposed type.
 Once a new name is detected, the marketplace will also ask for an URI as a unique identify of your type
   - After you have defined the data type, you need to provide the JSON property name that your Provider will use in the JSON  response sent upon an access request
   - Repeat these steps until you have defined all Input and Output data fields.